RobMeades/ioc-client/README.md

 Connecting To A Server
 ======================
-Before completing this section you will need to set up the server-side of the IOC, for which see <insert link here>.
+Before completing this section you will need to set up the server-side of the IOC, for which see https://github.com/RobMeades/ioc-server.

 Generate a key pair: